BabylonJS/Documentation/content/communityExtensions/dynamicTerrains/addingDTObjects.md

 # The Dynamic Terrain with the SPMap

-Now we have built a SPS and a SPMap, we can just pass them to the DynamicTerrain constructor besides the usual data map.
+Now we have built an SPS and a SPMap, we can just pass them to the DynamicTerrain constructor besides the usual data map.
 We use the parameter `SPmapData` and `sps` :

 ```javascript